Konrad Laimer: Bayern Munich

-On 9 June 2023, Bayern Munich announced that they had signed Laimer on a free transfer until 30 June 2027.

-On 8 August 2023, Laimer changed his number in Bayern Munich from 24 to his favorite number 27 as the number's previous owner Yann Sommer left the club.
-On 26 September, he scored his first goal in a 4–0 away win over Preußen Münster in the DFB-Pokal.
+On 9 June 2023, fellow Bundesliga side Bayern Munich announced that they had signed Laimer as a free agent on a four-year deal until 30 June 2027.
+On 8 August, Laimer changed his shirt number at Bayern from 24 to his preferred number, 27.
+The number had become vacant after previous owner Yann Sommer left the club.
+On 26 September, he scored his first goal for Bayern in a 4–0 away win over Preußen Münster in the DFB-Pokal.

+On 10 December 2024, he netted his first Champions League goal with Bayern in a 5–1 away win over Shakhtar Donetsk.
+In May 2025, Laimer won his first title with Bayern Munich, the 2024–25 Bundesliga.
+On 20 July 2026, he extended his contract with the club for three more seasons, until 2029.

 International career

-In September 2017, Laimer received his first call-up to the Austrian senior squad for 2018 FIFA World Cup qualification matches against Wales and Georgia in September 2017.
-On 7 June 2019, he debuted as a starter in a UEFA Euro 2020 qualifying against Slovenia.
+Laimer received his first call-up to the Austrian senior squad for 2018 FIFA World Cup qualification matches against Wales and Georgia in September 2017, though he did not make any appearances.
+Nearly two years later on 7 June 2019, he debuted as a starter in a UEFA Euro 2020 qualifying against Slovenia.

+On 7 June 2024, Laimer was named in the Austria squad for the UEFA Euro 2024.

+On 18 May 2026, Laimer was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.